Operator Shifting for Model-based Policy Evaluation: Introduction

 for a certain norm $\ll \cdot \rl$.

-\paragraph{Contributions.} We derive a stable augmented operator for model-based policy evaluation without assumptions on the underlying transition dynamics or reward vectors.
-When the approximated transition matrix $\h{P}$ follows the multinomial distribution and $n$ samples are used to learn each row of the transition matrix $P$, \begin{itemize} \item we prove that the optimal augmentation factor is always positive and upper bounded by $1+O\l(\frac{1}{n}\r)$ for any $P$ and $b$, which guarantees the stability of the augmented operator, and \item we propose a numerical algorithm to find the optimal augmentation factor, which is more efficient and accurate than the bootstrapping method proposed in \cite{etter2020operator}. \end{itemize}
+\paragraph{Contributions.} We derive a stable shifted operator for model-based policy evaluation without assumptions on the underlying transition dynamics or reward vectors.
+When the approximated transition matrix $\h{P}$ follows the multinomial distribution and $n$ samples are used to learn each row of the transition matrix $P$, \begin{itemize} \item we prove that the optimal shifting factor is always positive and upper bounded by $1+O\l(\frac{1}{n}\r)$ for any $P$ and $b$, which guarantees the stability of the shifted operator, and \item we propose a numerical algorithm to find the optimal shifting factor, which is more efficient and accurate than the bootstrapping method proposed in \cite{etter2020operator}. \end{itemize}

 \paragraph{Related work.} Our problem is a special instance of the larger field of uncertainty quantification (UQ).
 In most UQ problems, one assumes that the operator (linear or non-linear) and the source term are generated from known distributions, and the task is to estimate certain quantities (such as moments, tail bounds) of the distribution of the solution.
 A large variety of numerical methods have been developed in UQ for this purpose in the last two decades \cite{ghanem2003stochastic,gunzburger2014stochastic, le2010spectral,xiu2010numerical,peherstorfer2018survey,estep2006fast,stuart2010inverse,marzouk2016introduction}, including Monte-Carlo and quasi Monte-Carlo methods \cite{niederreiter2012monte,mishra2012sparse,barth2011multi,dick2013high, graham2011quasi}, stochastic collocation methods \cite{babuvska2007stochastic,nobile2008sparse,xiu2005high,back2011stochastic}, stochastic Galerkin methods \cite{babuska2004galerkin,xiu2002wiener,cohen2010convergence,najm2009uncertainty}, and etc. The problem that we face is somewhat different: since the true $P$ and $b$ are unknown, one does not know the distributions of the empirical data $\hat{P}$ or $\hat{b}$.
 As a result, the solution relies more on statistical techniques such as shrinkage \cite{james1992estimation} rather than the traditional UQ techniques.